-New York Congresswoman Slams Racist ‘Dirty Chinese Restaurant’ Video Game
+Racist ‘Dirty Chinese Restaurant’ Video Game Slammed By New York Congresswoman

 Meanwhile, Apple prohibits games with “defamatory, discriminatory, or mean-spirited content, including references or commentary about religion, race, sexual orientation, gender, national/ethnic origin, or other targeted groups, particularly if the app is likely to humiliate, intimidate, or place a targeted individual or group in harm’s way.”

-HuffPost reached out to Google and Apple to see if such a game might pass muster as well as Big-O-Tree games.
+HuffPost reached out to Google and Apple to see if such a game might pass muster.
 Neither immediately responded.

 The domain is registered to a George Lambropoulos, who is a self-described game developer who contributes posts to IndieWatch.net, a blog dedicated to independent video games.

-Note: This story has been updated to include a quote from the game’s developer, George Lambropoulos.